-The Hearing Officer will deliberate in closed session to determine whether the Respondent is responsible or not responsible for the policy violation(s) in question.
+The Administrative Law Judge will determine whether the Respondent is responsible or not responsible for the policy violation(s) in question.
 The preponderance of the evidence standard of proof is used.
-The hearing facilitator may be invited to attend the deliberation by the Hearing Officer, but is there only to facilitate procedurally, not to address the substance of the allegations.

-When there is a finding of responsibility on one or more of the allegations, the Hearing Officer may then consider the previously submitted party impact statements in determining appropriate sanction(s).
+When there is a finding of responsibility for one or more of the allegations, the Administrative Law Judge may then consider the previously submitted party impact and/or mitigation statements in determining appropriate sanction(s).

-The Hearing Officer will ensure that each of the parties has an opportunity to review any impact statement submitted by the other party(ies).
-The Hearing Officer may - at their discretion - consider the statements, but they are not binding.
-The Hearing Officer will review the statements and any pertinent conduct history provided by the Title IX Coordinator in formulating the appropriate sanction(s).
+The Administrative Law Judge will ensure that each of the parties has an opportunity to review any impact and/or mitigation statement(s) once submitted by the other party(ies).
+The Administrative Law Judge may - at their discretion - consider the statements, but they are not binding.
+The Administrative Law Judge will review the statements, and any pertinent conduct history provided by the Title IX Coordinator in formulating the appropriate sanction(s).